 The best Nokia phones are often affordable and mid-range options.
-That's simply because those are the types of phones the company mostly makes.
-While the best Nokia phones don't change as rapidly as some manufacturers, we could see something new here soon with the Nokia X20 recently released.
-Check back here once we've put it through a full review to see if and where it ranks.
+That's because those are the types of phones the company mostly makes.
+While the best Nokia phones don't change as rapidly as some manufacturers, it's worth checking back regularly to see how the rankings differ over time.

-There's also a chance that Nokia is branching out with some higher-end phones potentially on the way including the rumored pinta-lens Nokia X50 and the fabled Nokia 10 which might be a true flagship entry, although information is pretty scarce for now.
+There's also a possibility that Nokia is branching out with some higher-end phones potentially on the way including the rumored pinta-lens Nokia X50 and the fabled Nokia 10 which might be a true flagship entry, although information is pretty scarce for now.

 We’ve ranked the top choices below, so you can see which Nokia phones are the best of the best.
 We've included an overview along with pros and cons for each of them so you can easily see which is the best fit for your needs.

-Of course, if nothing catches your eye, make sure to check out some of our other smartphone guides, listed below for a better fit for you.
+And if nothing catches your eye?
+Check out some of our other smartphone guides listed below for a better fit for you.

 - Best phone | Best Android phone | Best iPhone | Best budget phone